Michael O'Halloran (footballer): Rangers

 On 1 February 2016, after much speculation, O'Halloran signed a four-and-a-half-year deal with the then Scottish Championship club Rangers for a fee reported to be £500,000.
 He made his debut for the Ibrox club as a substitute in a 1–0 victory against Raith Rovers at Stark's Park on 2 February 2016.
 He scored his first goal for the club in a 1–1 draw with Alloa Athletic on 13 February 2016.
 He picked up a winners' medal in the 2016 Scottish Challenge Cup Final at Hampden Park after defeating Peterhead 4–0 on 10 April 2016 and helped Rangers win promotion to the Scottish Premiership.

 O'Halloran fell out of favour during the 2016–17 season, playing mainly as a substitute.
 He returned to St Johnstone on loan in July 2017.
 On his first appearance back at the club, he scored the winning goal in a 2–1 victory away to Kilmarnock.
 After scoring four goals in his first five appearances back at the club, O'Halloran won the Scottish Premiership Player of the month award for August.

+O'Halleron controversially attended a Scottish Cup Final involving Celtic while he was still a Rangers player.
+To most observers this looked like a Rangers player supporting their arch rivals Celtic.
+O'Halleron stated that his intention was to attend the match viewing from a neutral section of the ground.
+This seems at best implausible and at worst incredible.
+O'Halleron regretted his decision to attend.
+It did not endear him to Rangers fans.